How To Change Medical Plans

 You and your partner may decide that it is time to start a family and for that you will require healthcare cover for maternity benefits such as gynecology consultations, scans and hospitalization for giving birth.

-Or maybe as you have aged so your medical care needs have increased and you require comprehensive cover not only for hospitalization but for chronic illness cover (such as heart attacks), chronic medication and day-to-day medical care such as medication, GP consultations, eye care and dentistry.
+Or maybe as you have aged so your medical care needs have increased.
+You may require comprehensive cover not only for hospitalization but for chronic illness cover.
+These include heart attacks, chronic medication and day-to-day medical care such as medication, GP consultations, eye care and dentistry.
 Knowing how to change medical plans is important so that you can make sure that you are getting the best possible cover for your healthcare needs.

 If you are not happy with your current cover you have the right to change plans as long as you inform your scheme and they are willing to allow you to change plans.
 Some schemes may impose certain restrictions or waiting periods depending on your history with them as well as your health circumstances.